-Viasat-2 has a higher total capacity for a GEO satellite, but the total system capacity and maximum user throughput is clearly higher in megaconstellations.
+- Many initiatives consider VSAT and the "cellular Internet" type of performance.
+Both fixed and mobile user terminals will be supported. - Viasat-2 has a higher total capacity for a GEO satellite, but the total system capacity and maximum user throughput are clearly higher in megaconstellations.

-Table V provides on overview of the situation.
-However, there is a number of initiatives not presented in the table such as the IoT satellite constellation being built by Kepler Communications [93].
-Finally, there are also LEO constellations for Earth observation including Spire Global, Planet Labs, and Iceye.
+TABLE VII provides an overview of the situation.
+However, there are a number of initiatives not presented in the table, such as the IoT satellite constellation being built by Kepler Communications [94].
+Finally, there are also LEO constellations for Earth observation including Spire Global, Planet Labs and Iceye.